NCWAS Community Science Projects

 Over a dozen volunteers within our chapter boundaries help with this project.
 Participants average 4.5 hours and 60+ miles each month logging the raptors seen along designated routes.
 If you would like to participate, please contact Jeff Fleischer at raptorrunner97321@yahoo.com.

-8) Nason Ridge Community Forest Survey: This survey, begun in the Fall of 2022, is being conducted to provide information on bird species to the Chelan County Natural Resources Department.
+5) Nason Ridge Community Forest Survey: This survey, begun in the Fall of 2022, is being conducted to provide information on bird species to the Chelan County Natural Resources Department.
 This 3,714-acre Community Forest is a mosaic of well-managed forest land and industrial logging that is now entrusted to Chelan County to care for into the future.
 The goal of this monthly survey will be to determine baseline bird data and ongoing changes in bird use within identified areas of the Community Forest.
 This information will help Chelan County in making resource management decisions and assist with the determination of future efforts based on past results.
 Going forward the results of this survey may be used to inform decisions prioritizing areas best suited for improved habitat and wildlife conservation.

 There are seven survey sites that characterize the varied habitats of this once-industrial forest land.
 The surveys are conducted in the first week of every month year-round.
+If you would like to participate, please contact Mary Willard Gallagher at marywillardgallagher@live.com

 Finished Projects as of the end of 2023:

 1) Stemilt Basin and Beehive Reservoir Surveys: We ran the Stemilt Basin survey for 2 years (2021-2022) and the Beehive Reservoir survey will conclude at the end of this year (2022-2023).
 The Chelan County Natural Resources Department requested our Audubon chapter to do this work as they are looking to restore this high-elevation forested watershed and could use bird data to help with their decision-making.
 We surveyed 9 sites in the Stemilt Basin area and 6 sites in the Beehive area.
-At the end of this year, we will put together a summary of these 2 surveys and post them on our website.

-This is a Community Science Study Project started in December 2021 designed to be conducted four times per year at solstices and equinoxes.
+2) North Central Washington Hummingbird Project: This is a Community Science Study Project started in December 2021 designed to be conducted four times per year at solstices and equinoxes.
 Among other things, we hope to answer questions about Anna’s Hummingbirds in North Central Washington: Is there a persistent breeding population in North Central Washington?
 What nectar sources (feeders and/or plants) are utilized?
-Are the Anna’s hummingbirds we see in winter the same as the Anna’s that are here in the summer?
+Are the Anna’s hummingbirds we see in winter the same as the ones that are here in the summer?
 This project ended after the September 2023 survey.
-The results of the surveys are being summarized.

 3) Rock Island Ponds Survey (2020-2022): The goal of this survey was to determine bird use among the ponds in the city of Rock Island.
 The surveys helped determine which ponds are most valuable to various bird species.
 The results of this survey have been used to inform the city’s decisions in prioritizing areas best suited for wildlife conservation.
 We conducted surveys monthly and have seen 100+ bird species.
 We summarized the work last year and the results are posted on this website under Conservation.
 Click here to view a copy of the final report.